No one thinks they purposely lie to themselves.

 You want nothing more than to have deeply profound and loving relationships.

-Since meaningful relationships elude you, you blame other people for not being able to attain this.
+Since meaningful relationships elude you, you blame your partners for not giving you what you need.
 It is always ‘their’ fault.

 Blaming others for your issues is the biggest lie you tell yourself, and it keeps you stuck in a self-defeating pattern.